 Military jets scrambled due to unresponsive plane over Washington that then crashed in Virginia

-An unresponsive airplane flying over Washington, D.C., on Sunday prompted military fighter jets to intercept the plane at hypersonic levels, causing a loud sonic boom heard around D.C. and Virginia, officials said.
-The plane later crashed in Virginia.
+BALTIMORE - An unresponsive airplane flying over Washington, D.C., on Sunday prompted military fighter jets to intercept the plane at hypersonic levels, causing a loud sonic boom heard around D.C. and Virginia, officials said.
+The plane later crashed in Virginia and no survivors were found.

 The North American Aerospace Defense Command (NORAD) deployed F-16 fighter jets to respond to the unresponsive Cessna 560 Citation V aircraft over Washington, D.C., and Virginia, NORAD said in a statement.
 The scramble was conducted by the 113th Fighter Wing of the D.C.
 National Guard, a U.S. official told CBS News.